mn3mnn/flights-watcher-tkinter-selenium/README.md

 # flights-watcher-tkinter-selenium
-A Python tkinter application that sends notifications via email when prices get changed for a selected flight.
+A Python tkinter application that sends notifications via email when prices get changed for a selected flight on almatar.com website.

 for this project, I've used: